 A total of 2,307 other weather extremes events within 50 miles of 78054 Zip Code were recorded from 1950 to 2010.
 The following is a break down of these events:

 |Thunderstorm Winds:||507||Tropical Storm:||3||Wildfire:||7||Winter Storm:||12||Winter Weather:||8|

 No volcano is found in or near 78054 Zip Code.

 Historical Earthquake Events

-No historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 76864 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 78054 Zip Code.